ralobos/STM_MRI/readme.md

 This MATLAB software provides examples of the reconstruction framework proposed in [1].
 It performs reconstruction of 2D multichannel retrospectively undersampled dynamic MRI k-space data by computing and using spatiotemporal maps.

+## Notes

+The reconstruction in the provided examples uses a simple Tikhonov-regularized model-based approach using STMs.
+However, once STMs are computed, more advanced reconstruction approaches or regularizers could be used.

 ## Contents

 ### Main Scripts